 The following screenshot shows a port scanning incident.

 The first step in an investigation is to determine whether the source of the outbound network activity was an otherwise-valid process that was misused or a newly introduced process.
-Prisma Cloud audit logs are a great place to start.
-The runtime container audits, under Monitor > Events > Container Audits, show that a shell was launched immediately before the port scan, and that the shell was used to launch nmap.
+Prisma Cloud forensics are a great place to start.
+In Incident Explorer, click View Live Forensics.
+It shows that bin/bash was launched immediately before the port scan, and that the shell was used to launch nmap.
 Nmap is a popular network scanning tool.

 The next step in the investigation is to determine how nmap was introduced and executed.
 Some plausible scenarios include:

 A user account was used to execute nmap via a Docker command from the host.
 If enabled, Prisma Cloud access logs would show which user ran the command and when it was run.

 A remote code execution vulnerability was used to run nmap remotely.
 If the Prisma Cloud Web Application and API Security (WAAS) was configured to protect this container’s inbound traffic, the WAAS logs may help with your investigation.
 Additionally, logs from the services in the container, such as Apache access logs, may shed additional light on the incident.